Miyamoto Usagi: Samurai Rabbit: The Usagi Chronicles (2022)

-(Soul Oath)

 Video games

 Miyamoto Usagi is also featured in Samurai Warrior: The Battles of Usagi Yojimbo.
 Usagi's first appearance in a Teenage Mutant Ninja Turtles game was in Teenage Mutant Ninja Turtles 2: Battle Nexus, based on his appearance in the 2003 animated series.
 He was a combatant in the game's Battle Nexus mode, but was not a playable character.
+Usagi has appeared as a playable character in Teenage Mutant Ninja Turtles: Shredder's Revenge in the Dimension Shellshock downloadable content.

 Reception

 Usagi is often considered to be one of the greatest comic book characters.
-Wizard magazine rated him as the 57th greatest comic book character, while Empire magazine rated him as the 31st greatest comic book character, stating that the noble leporine's longevity can be put down to an intriguing mix of historical and cinematic influence, cute fluffy bunnyness, and an ability to slice and dice with stunning efficiency.
+Wizard magazine rated him as the 57th greatest comic book character, while Empire rated him as the 31st greatest comic book character, stating that the noble leporine's longevity can be put down to an intriguing mix of historical and cinematic influence, cute fluffy bunnyness, and an ability to slice and dice with stunning efficiency.
 IGN also placed Usagi as the 92nd greatest comic book hero of all time, stating "despite his charming looks, Usagi is a serious hero whose adventures pay homage to classic samurai films and even the adventures of another hero Groo.
 And after all these years, Usagi Yojimbo remains as enjoyable as ever."